jaegerpicker/este-cli/Readme.md

 If you want to create a pure component that does not wrap any other one, pass `-p` flag.

-**NOTE**:
-This generator always adds a component that wraps another one.
-Support for plain components is on the way.

 ### Cursor

 ```bash